njirons/krc-stat/README.md

 Our code draws heavily from the [UMNN](https://github.com/AWehenkel/UMNN) repository, and uses datasets and models from the associated paper
 > Wehenkel A, Louppe G. "Unconstrained Monotonic Neural Networks."
 NeurIPS 2019.
 > [[arxiv]](https://arxiv.org/abs/1908.05164)

 The UMNN repository in turn draws from [FFJORD](https://github.com/rtqichen/ffjord) and [Sylvester normalizing flows for variational inference](https://github.com/riannevdberg/sylvester-flows).

-The code has been tested with Pytorch 1.1 and Python3.8.
+The code has been tested with Pytorch 1.1 and Python 3.8.

 ## Files